OMRI Board of Directors

 Secretary, Tina Ellor, Philips Mushroom Farm, Kennett Square, Pennsylvania.

 Tina is the longtime Technical Director at Phillips Mushroom Farm.
-She is also a current member and former Crops Committee Chair of the National Organic Standards Board (NOSB).
+She is also a former member and Crops Committee Chair for the National Organic Standards Board (NOSB).

 Treasurer, Bob Scott, PMI Nutrition International LLC (Bradfield Organics), St Louis, Missouri.